Veronica Peterson, Archaeologist

 I am a PhD student in anthropology at Harvard University studying foodways and the historical archaeology of the Chinese Diaspora.
-In other words, I combine archival research, oral history, and archaeological science to look at changes in how people eat as they move around the world.
+In other words, I combine archival research, oral history, and archaeological science to look at choices and changes in how people eat as they move around the world.

 Although I love to dig, I work mostly with existing collections.
 Some projects I am involved with include the Cangdong Village Project, Arboretum Chinese Labor Quarters Site, and Market Street Chinatown Archaeology Project.
 See a full list of current and former projects here.

 Formerly in trust and investment management.
 Bird lover.
+All illustrations were drawn by my grandmother, Zhang Qi.

 Selected Publications and Presentations